 Spend several moments thinking critically about the following questions, and record brief yet honest responses.
 Remember to include a date or timestamp and a brief summary of the prompt to refer back to later.

 You've already spent at least 40 hours programming in class.
 (Not counting any additional hours outside of class).
-In this first week you've undoubtedly already experienced both breakthroughs and victories, and frustrating bugs.
+In the first section you've undoubtedly already experienced both breakthroughs and victories, and frustrating bugs.
 This is all simply part of programming!
 And when facing those bugs and issues, all programmers have to ask for help sometimes.
 Even the most senior developers face bugs they can't seem to solve alone, and/or need a second pair of eyes on their code.

 Think about asking for help in the classroom.
 Are there times when it's easier or harder for you to ask for assistance from a peer?
 What about a teacher?